nadecancode/recipe-prep-healthiness-analysis/README.md

 Here, we can focus on the missingness of rating within our merged dataframe and test the dependence of it on other features.

 1. Rating and Minutes

+Significance Level: 0.05
+Null Hypothesis: The distribution of the minutes when rating is missing is the same as the distribution of the minutes when rating is not missing.
+Alternative Hypothesis: the distribution of the minutes when rating is missing is different from the distribution of the minutes when rating is not missing.

+Observed Statistics: The absolute difference between minutes means of the two distributions.

+We also draw distribution plots about these two distributions.

 <iframe src="fig/fig-rating-minutes.html" width=800 height=600 frameBorder=0></iframe>

+Using a permutation test to shuffle the missingness of rating 5000 times to get 5000 results, we get a p-value of about 0.00.
+Thus, since this p-value falls below our significance value, we reject the null hypothesis.
+The distribution of the minutes when rating is missing is different from the distribution of the minutes when rating is not missing.
+The missingness of rating is MAR.

+Now we test for the missingness dependency of Rating on the Number of Steps

 2. Rating and Number of Steps

+Significance Level: 0.05
+Null Hypothesis: The distribution of the Number of Steps when rating is missing is the same as the distribution of the Number of Steps when rating is not missing.
+Alternative Hypothesis: the distribution of the Number of Steps when rating is missing is different from the distribution of the Number of Steps when rating is not missing.

 <iframe src="fig/fig-rating-n_steps.html" width=800 height=600 frameBorder=0></iframe>

+Using a permutation test to shuffle the missingness of rating 5000 times to get 5000 results, we get a p-value of about 0.127.
+Thus, since this p-value falls below our significance value, we reject the null hypothesis.
+The distribution of the Number of Steps when rating is missing is different from the distribution of the Number of Steps when rating is not missing.
+The missingness of rating is not dependent on Number of Steps.

 ## Hypothesis Testing